Collaborators (Battlestar Galactica): Plot

 In the absence of Gaius Baltar, Tom Zarek has become President of the Colonies.
-Knowing that the military will never support him as President, he agrees to stand down in favor of Laura Roslin.
+Realizing that the military will never back him as President, he agrees to step down in favor of Laura Roslin.
 He will re-convene the Quorum of Twelve, nominate Roslin as Vice President, and then resign once she is confirmed.
-He asks Roslin if he can still play some part in the new government, to which Roslin offers him the Vice-Presidency.
+He asks Roslin if he can still have a role in the new government, and she offers him the Vice-Presidency.

 Zarek secretly authorizes a group called "The Circle", consisting of Colonel Tigh, Chief Tyrol, Samuel Anders, and three others to judge and execute those whom they unanimously find to have collaborated with the Cylons during their occupation of New Caprica.
 There is no formal trial; instead, the Circle reviews the available evidence, votes, and then offers the convicted a chance to plead their case.
 At least thirteen people are executed, including the spacing of flight deck specialist James "Jammer" Lyman.
 Jammer had once been a resistance fighter, but changed sides to the NCPD.
 He was also responsible for the death of the son of one of the Circle.
 Though Jammer reveals his rescue of Cally, Tyrol ultimately agrees that it doesn't exonerate him for his other sins and reluctantly allows the execution.

 Felix Gaeta is brought to the Galactica CIC to repair its communications system and is verbally abused by Tigh for being a collaborator.
 Kara "Starbuck" Thrace later criticizes Gaeta over lunch.
 He claims to have explained repeatedly that he was funneling information to the resistance, but no one believes him.
 Starbuck appears traumatized by her long captivity with the Cylons, causing further rifts in her marriage to Anders.